sgrieve/GEG6230/handbook/handbook.md

 Feedback and provisional marks for coursework will be returned within 15 working days of submission.
 Informal feedback will be provided to both the class and on a 1:1 basis during each week's scheduled class and students are encouraged to make use of office hours to get further feedback on their progress.

-# Acting on Feedback from Last Year
+# Acting on Feedback from Previous Years

 Each year, we gather feedback from students on our courses, as well as get feedback from other staff in the department and from our external examiners.
-In the last three years, I have made the following changes to the module:
+In the last four years, I have made the following changes to the module:

 - Removed a presentation assessment
   - Students felt that the week spent on presentations could have been better spent learning in other ways.